 Serving Your Baby or Toddler a Balanced Meal

 This formula works for baby foods of all types.
-Including when you're serving homemade baby food or store bought pureed food, as well as solid foods that are finger foods and table foods.
+Including when you're serving homemade baby food or store bought pureed food, as well as solid foods that are finger foods.
 Head to this article for more details on adding balanced meals to your child's diet.
 Simplifying building a plate using these guidelines can really help to make meals easier.

 If you have a baby who is falling off of their growth curve and needs help gaining weight, make sure you head here for some tips specific for toddler and baby weight gain.
 And head here for more help with how to interpret your child's growth chart and what it really means.